sindresorhus/sindresorhus.github.com/data/apps/velja.md

 *If this is about opening a specific website (for example, Google Sheets) in a specific browser, you should use the rules feature instead (the “Rules” tab in the settings).
 You can easily make a rule for any website.*

 *If this is about opening a specific website like Facebook in an app-wrapped website generated with something like Unite or Coherence, it's better to just add support yourself.
 You can use the rules feature for this.
-For example, write “facebook.com” as the domain and select the website-wrapper app you generated.*
+For example, write “facebook.com” as the domain and select the website wrapper app you generated.*

 **Note:** This is about opening a link in a specific app.
 If you want to open a link **from** a specific app, just use the rules feature (it supports any app).